Analysis

 Query Doctor

-Run :GripExplain or press gx to explain the current query.
+Run :GripExplain or press gQ to explain the current query.
 The output translates

 the raw EXPLAIN plan into plain-English health checks with cost bars and index suggestions.